behzad17/podcast-experts-backend/README.md

 The system provides:

 - A public directory of podcasts and experts
-- Authenticated features such as comments, likes, bookmarks, messaging, and profile management
+- Authenticated features such as comments, likes, messaging, and profile management
 - Full CRUD functionality for podcasts, expert profiles, and comments
 - A modern, mobile-friendly UI with real-time updates through React state
 - Centralised media storage using Cloudinary